-In case you didn’t know, The BBC’s News At Ten is basically the UK’s main news programme.
+In case you didn’t know, The BBC’s News At Ten is basically the UK’s main news programme (sorry to ITV).

 It’s presented by a man called Huw Edwards, which makes him basically the UK’s main news person.
 He’s the guy the BBC parachutes in whenever there’s a major news story.
 When the Queen died, he was on air for about a million hours.